makeitlegit/ProperName/README.md

 To be clear, diverse teams are stronger for a lot of reasons…but just as a team member who happens to be underrepresented shouldn’t suddenly be designated the diversity lead (on top of their other work), it’s also not up to them to be the de facto testing lead to catch “diversity” issues.
 Let them do their actual job, and seek tools for everyone to do better.

 ## Aren’t there already groups working to fix this?
 Not in a comprehensive way, but there are many folks helping tackle particular name challenges in the Resources.
+So this is an attempt to gather both awareness and best practices until baseline expectations are set(hopefully with good tools we can use and/or standards we can all point to).
 Please share this with anyone that's looking to make progress on these issues!

 ## But what about digital identity?
 "Digital Identity" sounded like a promising area that might provide ways to use proper names.
 Some of those efforts include: